szerrade-uw/Cropbox.jl/docs/src/guide/system.md

 ## Controller

 An instance of context and configuration provided to an instance of a new system is usually sourced by a parent system that holds a variable referring to that system.
-However, because there is no parent system for the instantiation of the first system, context and configuration need to be supplied elsewhere. `Controller` is pre-built system of Cropbox made to handle such issues by creating an instance of Context by itself.
+However, because there is no parent system for the instantiation of the first system, context and configuration need to be supplied elsewhere. `Controller` is a pre-built system of Cropbox made to handle such issues by creating an instance of Context by itself.

 This is what the `Controller` system looks like: